jkurthoconnor/blog/articles/test2.md

 title: Another Little Post
 date: 2019-03-21
 abstract: This is a brief summary of the post.
-Do you like it?
+Some days, a peanut butter sandwich is the most fulfilling lunch; other days, I can barely look at one.
+So, what's the difference, and how can we know what kind of bread to use?
 tags: development